-A. The method of "Qualitative Weight and Sum (QWS)"
+The method of "Qualitative Weight and Sum (QWS)"

-In literature, various evaluation methods for software products are offered [8].
+In literature, various evaluation methods for software products are offered (Scriven, 1991).
 The most important ones are:

-- Criteria checklists - Recensions
+- Criteria checklists

+- Recensions

-- Comparison groups - Opinion of experts
+- Comparison groups

+- Opinion of experts

 Each of these methods holds a number of advantages and disadvantages, so that in practice a useful combination of various methods proves to be most suitable.
-For our evaluation, we applied the method of "Qualitative Weight and Sum (QWS)", originally developed by Michael Scriven [9], which eliminates the disadvantages of mere numerical operations as much as possible.
-The QWSmethod represents an iterative process of evaluation, which focuses on a weighted list of criteria.
+For the evaluation the method of "Qualitative Weight and Sum (QWS)", originally developed by Michael Scriven, was applied, which eliminates the disadvantages of mere numerical operations as much as possible (Scriven, 1991).
+The QWS-method represents an iterative process of evaluation, which focuses on a weighted list of criteria.
 The following classification proved to be most suitable: